The Most Affordable Automatic Watches

 1. Seiko 5 SNK795

-It has all the hallmarks of the Seiko 5 range with an automatic movement, crown at 4-5 o’clock and enough water resistance to avoid any damage (30m).
+It has all the hallmarks of the Seiko 5 collection with an automatic movement, crown at 4-5 o’clock and enough water resistance to avoid any damage (30m).

-Of course, this is an entry level model from Seiko, but it has everything you could want in a quality watch.
+Of course, this is an entry level automatic watch from Seiko, but it has everything you could want in a quality watch.

 2. Seiko SNK803, SNK805, SNK807

 Another example of a truly affordable automatic watch from Seiko, this range of field watches is one of their most popular – the SNK803 and its brothers.

 It is more of an everyday carry kind of watch that is far less dress style than the one above.
 The case is thick, brushed and has obvious lugs.
 The face is a lot busier, with many of the markers you would expect on a field watch – prominent minute markers around the dial, an up arrow at 12 o’clock, and clear white on dark markings for easy reading.
 It also has a very rough and ready nylon strap that many choose to replace because it’s just not that comfortable.
 But hey, what can you expect at this price?

 This model comes in a variety of colors, from black, blue and green, to a lighter cream.
 I have included some of them down below.